TinyRickXD/ROK-K1627/27k6/ark.md

 - Launching rally when you're not `assigned` the role of rally leader.
 - Not having `garrison commander` on your `assigned` stronghold.
 - Launching rally with `Epics`, `Not Allowed Commanders` ands `Non Expertize Commanders`.

 ---

+## Required screenshots for membership.

+> Must send these screenshots to me via discord.
+> Do not send message regarding ark in game.
+> Sending invalid screenshots will simply ignore your request.
+> Rally leaders & garrison captains will be selected based on type of equipments.

+- Commanders sorted by power.
+- Equipments (From your bag).
+- Your profile with troops power.
+- Amount of troops.

+---